Alpha-Drive/alphadrive-docs/docs/getting-started/quick-start.md

     alpha drive manual
     ```

-    To explain, your manual agent is running locally on you box and connecting to a CARLA instance up in the cloud.
+    To explain, your manual agent is running locally on you box and connecting to a streaming CARLA instance up in the cloud.
 It's like magic - but don't be fooled - it was a lot of work to make it happen.

-    ** Of note: while this works on OSX and Linux, the performance is much better on a GPU enabled machine (i.e. linux, which can achieve 60fps on the client side)
+    ** Of note: the performance is much better on a GPU enabled machine and can get upwards of 60fps

     Now, to put the peddle to the metal.
 How does an agent perform without you at the wheel?
+We mentioned that we've included a sample agent example_agent.py.

     ```
     alpha drive
     ```

     You'll notice that there wasn't a display enabled here.
 We are able to run the agent in headless mode which means that it can run much faster.

 6. See the results